Cosmetics

 • Take care that the production complies with good manufacturing practices.
 The standard for good manufacturing practices can be obtained from the Icelandic Standard Council but also online

-• Make sure that the packaging of the cosmetic product is labelled in accordance with Article 3 of national regulation no. 577/2013, as well as Article 19 of the Cosmetics regulation (EC) No 1223/2009.
+• Make sure that the packaging of the cosmetic product is labelled in accordance with Article 3 of national Regulation No 577/2013, as well as Article 19 of the Cosmetics Regulation (EC) No 1223/2009.

 • All ingredients should be listed according to the global cosmetic nomenclature system, INCI.